-Stopped vehicle <10 sec

-• Debris < 15 sec

-Pedestrian < 5 sec

-Queue < 10 sec

-Wrong way < 5 sec

-Latency of Comment on the latency of communicating alerts to TMC operators or other users, if

-Detection to applicable.

-Alert Researcher notes from demonstration:

-(Need #33) Nothing additional.
+Stopped vehicle <10 sec • Debris < 15 sec • Pedestrian < 5 sec \circ Oueue < 10 sec $\bigcirc Wrong way < 5 sec$ Latency of Comment on the latency of communicating alerts to TMC operators or other users, if Detection to applicable.
+Alert Researcher notes from demonstration: (Need #33) Nothing additional.
+FLIR notes: • On a good reliable communication network latency should be non-existing.
+Integration with Agency Systems and Practices Use of Agency Does the system utilize existing DOT-owned equipment to perform detections?

-(, FLIR notes:

-On a good reliable communication network latency should be non-existing.

-Integration with Agency Systems and Practices

-Use of Agency Does the system utilize existing DOT-owned equipment to perform detections?
 If yes, how?
 Equipment If no, what equipment is used and where is it housed?

-(Need #34) Researcher notes from demonstration:

-(19220 #34)

-FLIR can work with legacy equipment through a VIP-HD card, however the

-performance will not be as high.

-• FLIR FLUX Servers are used as a middleware (does not run the analytics) to store

-data and events, images and image sequences.
-FLUX can interface with existing

-servers.

-After 250 smart sensors (cameras) then requires a different server from the basic

-architecture configuration.

-Installation What is the installation/integration process?

-and Researcher notes from demonstration:

-Integration • Currently FLIR AID installations are on highways, tunnels, and bridges to provide

-(Needs #35,36, TMC operators with actionable information and provide decisions support.

-40,42) FLIR support includes onsite training or remote training and design tools to

-, determine the best location and mounting options for the best coverage.

-FLIR notes:

-Need to get full details of the existing equipment and the camera locations as

-those are key for a good performing system.

-How can the product be integrated with agency systems such as Advanced Traffic

-Management Software (ATMS)?

-Researcher notes from demonstration:

-Not discussed during the demonstration.

-FLIR notes:

-• FLIR provides free and public rest API's for integration into ATMS and have done so

-for various systems such as FL Sunguide for example.
+(Need #34) Researcher notes from demonstration: FLIR can work with legacy equipment through a VIP-HD card, however the performance will not be as high. • FLIR FLUX Servers are used as a middleware (does not run the analytics) to store data and events, images and image sequences.
+FLUX can interface with existing servers. • After 250 smart sensors (cameras) then requires a different server from the basic architecture configuration.
+Installation What is the installation/integration process? and Researcher notes from demonstration: Integration • Currently FLIR AID installations are on highways, tunnels, and bridges to provide (Needs #35,36, TMC operators with actionable information and provide decisions support.
+40,42) • FLIR support includes onsite training or remote training and design tools to determine the best location and mounting options for the best coverage.
+FLIR notes: Need to get full details of the existing equipment and the camera locations as those are key for a good performing system.
+How can the product be integrated with agency systems such as Advanced Traffic Management Software (ATMS)?
+Researcher notes from demonstration: Not discussed during the demonstration.
+FLIR notes: • FLIR provides free and public rest API's for integration into ATMS and have done so for various systems such as FL Sunguide for example.
 What physical space is required at agency facilities for equipment and data storage?

-Researcher notes from demonstration:

-• Extra servers are not used on the back end or in cabinets, everything is happening

-"at the edge" with dedicated processing.
+Researcher notes from demonstration: Extra conversion not used on the back and as in exhibits over thing is here as in Extra servers are not used on the back end or in cabinets, everything is happening "at the odgo" with dodiested pressessing.
+1 at the edge with dedicated processing.